 These are the main programs on the Spanish market that work with the BC3 format:

-TrowelApp lets you import and export estimates in BC3 format directly from its estimating module.
-Once imported, the estimate automatically becomes the starting point for cost control, purchasing and invoicing, without re-entering data.
+TrowelApp lets you import and export budgets in BC3 format directly from its budgeting module.
+Once imported, the budget automatically becomes the starting point for cost control, purchasing and invoicing without any need to re-enter data.

-It is the only platform on the Spanish market that combines native BC3 compatibility, VeriFactu compliance and integrated project management (purchasing, quality, planning, time tracking) in a single cloud environment.
+It's the only platform on the Spanish market that combines native BC3 compatibility, VeriFactu compliance and end-to-end project management (purchasing, quality, planning, time tracking) in a single cloud environment.

 Presto (RIB Software)

 The reference software in Spain for technical estimating.
-It generates high-quality BC3 files, especially in complex civil works and building projects.
-Its weak point is that it is desktop (on premise) software and does not manage the project during execution.
+It generates high-quality BC3 files, especially on complex civil engineering and building projects.
+Its weak point is that it's desktop software (on premise) and doesn't manage the project during execution.

 CYPE / Arquímedes

-CYPE's tools work with BC3 natively, both to export estimates and to import price databases.
+CYPE's tools work with BC3 natively, both to export budgets and to import price databases.
 Widely used in architecture and engineering firms.

 CYPE Generador de Precios / ITeC / BDC IVE

-Construction price databases that distribute their information in BC3 format, allowing any compatible software to import up-to-date prices for materials, labor and machinery.
+Construction price databases that distribute their information in BC3 format, allowing any compatible software to import up-to-date prices for materials, labour and machinery.

 How to import a BC3 file into TrowelApp

-Importing a BC3 estimate into TrowelApp is a process of less than a minute:
+Importing a BC3 budget into TrowelApp takes less than a minute:

-5. TrowelApp automatically processes the structure of the estimate: chapters, line items, measurements and prices
+- TrowelApp automatically processes the structure of the budget: chapters, line items, measurements and prices

-7. Save the estimate and start working: assign purchases, control costs and generate progress billing directly from the imported line items
+- Save the budget and start working: assign purchases, control costs and generate progress certificates directly from the imported line items

-Once imported, the BC3 estimate is not a static document: it is the engine of all project management in TrowelApp.
-Purchases are linked to their corresponding line items, cost control automatically compares budgeted vs actual and progress billing is generated from the same structure.
+Once imported, the BC3 budget isn't a static document: it's the engine behind the entire management of the project in TrowelApp.
+Purchases are linked to their corresponding line items, cost control automatically compares budgeted vs actual, and progress certificates are generated from the same structure.

-See the detailed guide: How to import an estimate from a BC3 file in TrowelApp: step-by-step guide
+See the detailed guide: How to import a budget with BC3 files in TrowelApp: step-by-step guide →

 BC3 in public tenders in Spain

 The Spanish public administration requires the BC3 format in most public works tenders.
-The technical specifications document usually includes the project estimate in BC3 format so that the bidding companies can:
+The technical specifications document usually includes the project budget in BC3 format so that bidding companies can:

-Without BC3 compatibility, a construction company cannot take part efficiently in public tenders.
+Without BC3 compatibility, a contractor can't take part efficiently in public tenders.
 The administration expects to receive offers in the same format in which it distributed the project.

 Common mistakes when working with BC3 files

 Using an incompatible version of the format.
-Not all programs support all versions of BC3.
+Not every program supports every version of BC3.
 If the file was generated with a very old or very new version, the receiving program may have import problems.
 Always use FIEBDC-3 as the export version.

-Modifying the BC3 file with a text editor.
-BC3 is plain text but has a strict structure.
-Modifying it manually without knowing the format can corrupt the file and prevent programs from importing it.
+Editing the BC3 file with a text editor.
+The BC3 is plain text but has a strict structure.
+Editing it manually without knowing the format can corrupt the file and make it impossible for programs to import.

 Frequently asked questions